Ember-CSI has the following requirements:

 And then adding key storageclass.kubernetes.io/is-default-class with the value of true.

-If you already have a default and you want to change it to this one, you’ll you need to modify the current default by removing the annotation or setting it to false.
+If we already have a default and we want to change it to this one, we’ll need to modify the current default by removing the annotation or setting it to false.

 If we have configured everything right we’ll now be able to use our storage solution into OpenShift using the new